Recycling & Hazardous Waste: Return Home

 Anyway, it is Societe Industrielle de Transports Automobiles (Industrial Company for Automobile Transport).

-The two links provided below (via the silver balls) are to government department information web pages.
+The two links provided below are to government department information web pages.
 Our experience is that government departments are prone to change their URLs without notification and without providing an alternative forwarding link.
 If you find the links are broken we would appreciate it if you could let us know.

 Householders are not subject to the hazardous waste regulations (see above) for the movement of hazardous waste from domestic premises to a central collection point with the exception of asbestos.
 However, this apparent exemption is a fine point because since the 21st of November 2005 householders have to comply with a Duty of Care which confers specific responsibilities.
 These responsibilities are outlined below.